SimplGy/api-vcr/README.md

 ## TODO

-- [ ] Start the app with a `--record=http://api.foo.com` option
+- [x] Start the app a `record` option
-- [ ] Logs all requests to console
+- [x] Logs all requests to console
-- [ ] Pass requests on to the recorded server
+- [.]
+Pass requests on to the recorded server (Tricky.
+Lots of protocol, method, and port cases. get this to work)
 - [ ] Store requests (use a separate storage module so the mechanism can change between file and nosql in future)

-- [ ] Just listen to all requests, and try to fetch data dynamically when a request comes in.
-Right now I'm building routes ahead of time (silly).
+- [ ] Support multiple servers.
+Namespace data store by server+port name
 - [ ] Have a simple index page with list of all routes we know about, for easy debugging/transparency
-- [ ] Record traffic and responses to an api server, and record them.
-How can node monitor http requests and responses on the system?
-Can the app proxy traffic through it and record responses as it gets them?
 - [ ] Support query params
 - [ ] Support missing components intelligently (eg: if you have `surfboard/3` and they request `5`, return the closest match)